emacsmirror/zpresent/README.md

 Regular org-mode links (`[[http://target-here.com][text here]]`) are inserted as links in the slide, which can be clicked on with the mouse.

 The exception to this is if the text for a link is `zp-image`.
 If the text is only that, the target file will be opened, and inserted as an image.
 This works inline with text, or on a line by itself.

-## Presenting with zpresent

-Open the file you want to present, and within it, run `zpresent`.

 ### Navigating